All About the Player Rating System at EPC

 Rating 2.5 is self-rated based on the rubric set out by Pickleball Canada for 2.5.
 Experienced EPC members with Train the Trainer expertise, or the like training and credentials, may be asked to assist in the self rating at this level.

-If you are a 3.0 self rated member and you would like a formal rating, please contact firstname.lastname@example.org your request.
-I am starting to compile these requests now.
+If you are a 3.0 provisional self rated member and you would like a formal rating, please contact email@example.com your request.

-If you have successfully completed a 3.5 rating session outside of the Edmonton region by an IPTPA professional, please submit your results to me.
-Use email@example.com
+If you have successfully completed a 3.0, 3.5 or 4.0 rating session outside of the Edmonton region by an IPTPA professional, please contact the Ratings Chair firstname.lastname@example.org

-Rating 4.5 and 5.0 will have no real change from last year.
-Players at these levels will require 4.5 or better UTPR ratings in Mixed Doubles or in Doubles Play.
+Rating 4.5 and 5.0 require a 4.5 or better UTPR rating in Mixed Doubles or in Doubles Play..

 If you are still with me at this point in this email, you may be asking yourself, “Why does this matter when I just to go out there with my new friends and bat the ball”?